 - employee wellbeing scheme and assistance programme

-- assistance with travel to work - new car loans, a cycle scheme, bus and train ticket loans
+- assistance with travel to work - car leasing, new car loans, a cycle scheme, bus and train ticket loans

 Great people are at the heart of everything we do - we realise that great people provide great services.
 As an organisation we look for individuals who are motivated, resourceful, accountable, honest, skilled, caring and engaged.
 Above all, we are looking for people who are passionate about making a difference to the lives of our residents and visitors to York.